tsc-buddy/AzureGBC2018/README.md

 At the end of this session you should hopefully have a bit of insight into Azure Recovery Services and how you can leverage them for migration and DR purposes.
 An area we shall pay specific attention to is Azure Site Recovery, you should be leaving with an understanding around the approach you should be taking when considering ASR as a DR or Migration solution and some of the considerations to keep in mind when planning, prepping and executing.

-During the following lab, we shall deploy a small environment consisting of a virtual machine, Vnet, storage accounts and the components required for it to run followed by an Azure Recovery Services Vault.
+During the following lab, we shall deploy a small environment consisting of a virtual machine, Vnet, storage accounts, and the components required for us to replicate / migrate the workloads.
 From here, we will enable replication of the VM to another region of Azure....

 ## Lab Steps